CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 **Step 2:** Disable any third party anti-virus such as MalwareBytes.

-**Step 3:** Ensure you have a clean install of Oblivion.
+**Step 3:** Ensure you have a clean install of Oblivion Remastered.
 You can do this by doing the following.
 - If you have installed third party programs or mods, delete your Oblivion Remastered folder (Usually located at `C:\Steam\steamapps\common\Oblivion Remastered`)
 - Additionally, go to your Windows Search Bar, type in `%USERS%`, from there navigate to `[Your Account]/Documents/My Games/Oblivion Remastered` and delete the Oblivion Remastered Folder
 > If you have any saves you wish to keep, please ensure you back them up in a separate location before deleting this folder